 Both models come in Black or White.
 We tested the Xbox variant of these headphones in Black, and you can see our model's label here.
 You can also customize any variant's color by purchasing one of the company's Arctis Nova Booster packs.

-If you encounter another variant of these headphones, please let us know in the forums, and we'll update our review.
+If you encounter another variant of these headphones, please let us know in the comments, and we'll update our review.

 Check out our recommendations for the best wireless gaming headsets, the best gaming headsets, and the best headsets for Xbox Series X/S.

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] have a few more features than the Astro A50 Gen 4 Wireless 2019, which some users may prefer.
-While both headphones are well-built, the SteelSeries have ANC to help block out a fair amount of ambient noise around you, come with two battery packs, which offer close to 50 hours of total playback time, and have more robust customization features in their companion software.
+The SteelSeries Arctis Nova Pro Wireless have a few more features than the Astro A50 Gen 4 Wireless 2019, which some users may prefer.
+While both headphones are well-built, the SteelSeries have ANC to help block out ambient noise around you, come with two battery packs, which offer close to 50 hours of total playback time, and have more robust customization features in their companion software.
 They also support Bluetooth and come with a DAC, meaning you can adjust your settings on the fly.
 However, the Astro are more comfortable, have a better overall mic performance, and their passive soundstage sounds more open and natural.

 The Logitech G PRO X 2 LIGHTSPEED Wireless have the edge over the SteelSeries Arctis Nova Pro Wireless, though the SteelSeries offer more features.
-The Logitech are more comfortable and have a more balanced and neutral sound, which some users may prefer, and their passive soundstage performance is better.
+The Logitech are more comfortable, and their passive soundstage performance is better.
 They also have a longer continuous playback time.
 However, the SteelSeries come in an Xbox variant, which is nice if you normally game on that console, and they come with a DAC that offers controls like EQs and channel mixing at your fingertips.
 They also have ANC, which is handy if you want to block out some background noise while gaming, and you can pair them via Bluetooth and dongle simultaneously.

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are more versatile gaming headphones than the SteelSeries Arctis Nova Pro.
+The SteelSeries Arctis Nova Pro Wireless are more versatile gaming headphones than the SteelSeries Arctis Nova Pro.
 You can use the Wireless variant wired or wirelessly and have ANC to help block out some background noise.
 They're better built and have more consistent audio delivery.
 However, the wired Nova Pro have a more immersive passive soundstage.

 The SteelSeries Arctis Nova 5 Wireless and the SteelSeries Arctis Nova Pro Wireless are comparable gaming headphones, though the Nova Pro have the edge due to their versatility.
 The Nova Pro are much better at blocking out external noise due to their ANC and can be used via a wired connection.
 On the other hand, the Nova 5 have a slightly better microphone, have a much longer battery life, and are cheaper.

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are better gaming headphones than the SteelSeries Arctis 9X Wireless.
+The SteelSeries Arctis Nova Pro Wireless are better gaming headphones than the SteelSeries Arctis 9X Wireless.
 The Arctis Nova Pro deliver audio more consistently, and have ANC, which can help block some background sound.
 They also have a longer total battery life, lower wireless latency, thanks to their transmitter bas, and come with a dock that allows you to make adjustments, like tweaking the EQ on the fly.
 However, Arctis 9X have a somewhat better microphone performance.

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are better gaming headphones than the Bose QuietComfort 35 II Gaming Headset.
+The SteelSeries Arctis Nova Pro Wireless are better gaming headphones than the Bose QuietComfort 35 II Gaming Headset.
 You can use the SteelSeries wired or wirelessly, they're better built, and they come with a wireless transmitter that puts controls like EQs directly at your fingertips.
 You can also customize their performance using their companion software's robust features.
 Their boom mic offers better overall performance, and they have a longer total battery life.
 However, the Bose headphones are still worth considering if you value a high noise isolation performance or if you're looking for gaming headphones that you can use more casually.

 The SteelSeries Arctis Nova Pro Wireless look somewhat similar to the SteelSeries Arctis Pro Wireless.
 They have the standard SteelSeries ski-band headband design, but the plastic frame is shinier than that of other headphones from this manufacturer.
 They come in 'Black' and 'White.'
 You can customize the look if you can purchase the Arctis Nova Booster Pack separately, which comes with a set of speaker plates and a nylon ski-band in one of several colors: 'Bright Pink,' 'Cherry Red,' 'Lilac,' 'Mint,' 'Pastel Blue,' 'Pine Green,' and 'Rose Quartz.'